mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 Roles can also have categories associated with them.
 This works in the same way as assigning categories to a user.
 You can assign categories to a role by editing the role and checking the relevant category boxes.
-Users will then only be able to see categories relevant to their role.
+By default, users will then be shown a filtered list of categories relevant to their role.

+**Please note:** there is no restriction functionality to prevent users from seeing other categories by removing the default filter.
+However, this can be done if required by:

+1. Ticking "Frontend staff access only to users assigned to this category" on a particular category page - this restricts the category, so that only staff assigned to that category will see staff-related features.
+2. Ticking "Assigned categories only" on a user's page - this restricts that user to only see front end staff features in their assigned categories.

 #### Removing staff status from accounts